SofieDhoore/Cybersecurity_Virtualisation/Labo 5/port_scanning.md

            Raw packets sent: 3012 (132.456KB) | Rcvd: 20 (820B)
 ```

+When I put the right command `nmap scanme.nmap.org`, it doesn't work.
+The one with `nmap scan.me.nmap.org` does work because there is a delay to find the right site.
+You can put an extra option to slow down the scan with `nmap -T1 scanme.nmap.org` for a less aggresive attack.

 `nmap` doesn't scan all the 65535 ports, it only scanned 995 ports.
 With the command `nmap -p 1-65535 scan.me.org` you can scan all the ports.

 ```console